mattermost/mattermost-plugin-jira/docs/end-user-guide/using-jira-commands.md

 ### Attach messages to Jira issues

 Keep all information in one place by attaching parts of Mattermost conversations in Jira issues as comments.
-To attach a message, click the **More Actions** \(...\) option of any message in the channel \(available when you hover over a message\), then select **Attach to Jira Issue**.
+To attach a message, hover over the relevant message and select **\(...\) > More Actions > Attach to Jira Issue**.

 ![You can attach a message to an existing Jira ticket](../.gitbook/assets/image%20%286%29.png)